That short statement sums up the appreciation I have for Indiana’s hunters and my fellow conservationists.

 It’s often said that hunters were America’s first conservationists.
 They recognized more than a century ago that unregulated market hunting and habitat destruction were wiping out some of our nation’s most treasured wildlife species.
 The time had come to reverse that trend.

-It was the leadership of Roosevelt and others, plus the grassroots buy-in of everyday citizens, that made it happen.
+The grassroots buy-in of everyday citizens made it happen.
 Hundreds of small hunting and conservation clubs sprang up across Indiana out of this mutual desire to see wildlife survive and thrive.
 National organizations – the Izaak Walton League of America, Ducks Unlimited, National Wildlife Federation among others – soon followed.
 State agencies, like our own Department of Natural Resources, were created and tasked with managing the public’s natural resources.

-But it’s you, the hunter, who has done the most simply by buying a license.
+But it’s you, the hunter, who has supported Hoosier conservation by buying a license.

-Your investment not only grants you the privilege to pursue white-tailed deer, wild turkeys, pheasants or some other game but also supports research, programs, and public lands that make it happen.
+Your investment not only grants you the privilege to pursue white-tailed deer, wild turkeys, pheasants or some other game, but also supports research, programs, and our public lands.
 You are part of the Hoosier conservation tradition every time you buy an Indiana license.